Do you know what RTD (Ready to Drink) means?

 Even if the unit price is higher, the immediate cash outlay is lower.
 This seems to be the point of consumption these days.

 That's why RTD seems to be gaining popularity.
-You can just take one out of the fridge and drink it, and the cost is fixed, making it less of a burden.
+You can just grab one from the fridge and be done, and the cost is fixed, making it less of a burden.

-In fact, if you calculate it, mixing your own drinks with vodka is much cheaper.
+In fact, if you calculate it, buying vodka and mixing it is much cheaper.
 Yet, the reason people choose canned highballs is that "how much you spend right now" has become more important.

 The prices at bars also play a role.
 In LA, a cocktail can cost nearly $20.